fraenky8/tables-to-go/README.md

 ## Install

-This project provides a make file but can also simply installed with the usual go-get command:
+This project provides a make file but can also simply be installed with the usual go-get command:

 ```
 go get github.com/fraenky8/tables-to-go
 ```

-To enable SQLite3 support, run the make file:
+To enable SQLite3 support, clone the repo manually and run the make file:

 ```
 make sqlite3